Space Launch System: Funding

-NASA moved out $889 million of costs relating to SLS boosters, but did not update the SLS budget to match, a March 2020 Inspector General report found.
-This kept the budget overrun to 15% by FY 2019.
-At 30%, NASA would have to notify Congress and stop funding unless Congress reapproves and provides additional funding.
-The Inspector General report found that were it not for this "masking" of cost, the overrun would have been 33% by FY 2019.
-The GAO separately stated "NASA's current approach for reporting cost growth misrepresents the cost performance of the program".
+Management

-On 1 May 2020, NASA awarded a contract extension to Aerojet Rocketdyne to manufacture 18 additional RS-25 engines with associated services for $1.79 billion, bringing the total RS-25 contract value to almost $3.5 billion.
-Eric Berger from Ars Technica noted that the average cost of each engine under the contract would be $146 million, with each SLS launch consuming $580 million in its four RS-25 engines alone.
-Berger further commented that for the cost of a single RS-25 engine, six RD-180 engines (each more powerful than the RS-25) could be purchased, or nearly an entire Falcon Heavy launch with two-thirds of the SLS lift capacity.
+In 2019, the Government Accountability Office (GAO) noted that NASA had assessed the performance of contractor Boeing positively, though the project had experienced cost growth and delay.
+A March 2020 report by Office of Inspector General found NASA moved out $889 million of costs relating to SLS boosters, but did not update the SLS budget to match.
+This kept the budget overrun to 15% in FY 2019; an overrun of 30% would have required NASA to request additional funding from the U.S. Congress The Inspector General report found that were it not for this "masking" of cost, the overrun would have been 33% by FY 2019.
+The GAO stated "NASA's current approach for reporting cost growth misrepresents the cost performance of the program".